lkerr/groundfish-MSE/documentation/econ_module.md

 The statistical estimation of the model takes place externally to the MSE model -- there isn't a need to have this occur simultaneously (yet).

-### The R code
+## The R code
 There's a pile of code.
 It's quite janky.
 * **runEcon_module.R :**  is a *working* economic module.
 The last part is kinda janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
 Currently does not do the catch multipliers.
-This used to be on the scratch folder with a different name.
+This used to be in the scratch folder with a different name.